Posterior Tibial Tendonitis and Sport

-Posterior Tibial Tendonitis should be treated using a graded strengthening program under a physical therapist’s guidance.
+Treatment should consist of a graded strengthening program under a physical therapist’s guidance.
 Adjuncts to helpful strengthening exercises include taping, stretching, an ankle brace, and orthotics.

 Related Article: Best exercises for Posterior Tibial Tendonitis

-If Posterior Tibial Tendonitis goes untreated and doesn’t improve within the first 2 weeks, it is unlikely to resolve completely.
+If Posterior Tibial Tendonitis goes untreated and doesn’t improve within the first 2 weeks, it is likely to stay painful and to not heal.

 In some instances, resting the tendon helps to reduce pain levels.
-However, as tendonitis causes a change in the structure of the tendon once increased exertion is placed on the tendon, symptoms are likely to return.
+However, once increased exertion is placed on the tendon, symptoms are likely to return.